amacar/BobPoraba/README.md

 # C# console application
 This is just an example how to login into moj.bob.si page using C#.
 You could do some additional parsing to get more information about your account.

+How to run:<br />
+-set username and password in Program.cs

 # PHP version
 Simple example of logging into moj.bob.si using curl - php.
 This version could be run on php hosting without modification.